 Of all the websites on this list, colonialchapel.com does the best job of showcasing the funeral home itself.
 The slideshow on the home page rolls through several high-quality images that make the facility look appealing, welcoming and well suited to the needs of families.
 By spending even a little amount of time on the site, you will understand the funeral home, what they do and how they help families.
 At the end of the day, that is what a great funeral home website is about.

-If you are interested, have a look at the 2015 list for more great funeral home websites we have created over the years.
+If you are interested, have a look at the 2015 list, 2017 list & 2018 list for more great funeral home websites we have created over the years.

 This post should, if nothing else, serve as a source of inspiration for funeral professionals who want to build better businesses for the future.
 It is no longer sufficient to simply be online.
 It is possible to have a website, be on social media and still be behind the eight ball.
 Being the go-to funeral home is about staying top of mind.
 With the amount of advertising, marketing and information people consume on a day-to-day basis, you have to stand out and be distinct.
 In short, be memorable.

 These days this it is nearly impossible to make a great first impression unless you have a great funeral home website, engaging social media and a marketing strategy to get ahead and stay ahead of your competition.
 While this may all seem a little daunting, imagine how 2017 could be your best year yet.
 If you want to know more about stepping up your funeral home website and digital presence in 2017, I know some people who can help you get started.